Jerome, Arizona: Sliding Jail

 In March 2017, the Jerome Historical Society acquired the former jail, now known as the Sliding Jail, from the Town of Jerome.
 Rendered unusable but not completely destroyed by earth movements since the 1930s, the structure is about 200 ft downhill from where it was originally built.
 It has become a popular tourist attraction.

 Utilities

 Jerome manages its own water system, sourced by ten mountain springs.
 The town's annual water report for 2016 assured residents that Jerome's water met all state and federal requirements and was safe to drink.
 Jerome administers its own sewer system, trash collection, and recycling services.
-Its public works department maintains the equipment and infrastructure associated with these systems as well the water system, streets, parks, and other city property.
+Its public works department maintains the equipment and infrastructure associated with these systems, as well the water system, streets, parks, and other city property.

 Arizona Public Service provides electricity to Jerome, and UniSource Energy Services is the supplier of natural gas.
 Century Link (DSL), HughesNet (satellite), Speed Connect (fixed wireless), and mobile Web providers offer Internet access.
 Satellite television is available via DirecTV and the Dish Network.
 Mobile phone companies and Century Link offer telephone services.

+Transportation

+The town of Jerome offers a shuttle around town on Fridays, Saturdays, and Sundays.
+It also operates a bus to Cottonwood on Wednesdays.